faraz9993/All_EIC_DevOps_Training/Day_15_Task.md

 ![alt text](images/Day_14_Images/Image_3)

-### Later on, I created made a virtual machine and got its IP which is 192.168.232.211.
+### Later on, I created a virtual machine and got its IP which is 192.168.232.211.
 I used a that IP and created an inventory file and ping it.

 ```
 [webservers]